 c) someone else’s candle setting clothes (or hair) on fire!

-On Saturday night we will also eat the famous “mayeritsa” soup.
+On Saturday night we will also eat the famous “mayeritsa” soup and cracking red eggs.

 During the whole week till Saturday evening you can greet each other with the usual “Xronia Polla”, but also with “Kalo Pasxa” (Happy Easter) or otherwise “Kali Anastasi”.
 Just be careful when you want to translate the latter into English. (a nice Greek man wanted to translate it for some students in English and said: “Have a nice erection!” ( instead of “resurrection”!).